Scholarship at Kingswood College

 Successful applicants will be required to participate fully in the College's Choral Program, as well as adopting leadership positions within the Kingswood choirs when requested.

 Choral scholarships are awarded on the basis of an applicant’s submitted portfolio, an audition and interview.
-Applicants will be sent additional information regarding audition times.
+Applicants will be provided with their audition time and must be able to attend the audition as scheduled.

 As part of the application process applicants must upload the following documents.